neverstopZyy/hello-word/README.md

 # MedDataPro
-this is a medical data processing source code
+this is a repository of medical data processing source code written by dc, zyy and cyj